open/close all folders

 - Souji Tendou, the titular hero of Kamen Rider Kabuto is exceptionally accomplished at cooking, as he is at anything else he turns his hand to.
 Tsurugi is also a skilled cook but unfortunately never quite as good at it as Tendou.

-- Babylon 5 security chief Michael Garibaldi is a skilled cook, something he learned from his father along with being a cop.
+- Security chief Michael Garibaldi is a skilled cook, something he learned from his father along with being a cop.
 There's even one episode where he bribes Dr Franklin into letting him off a diet by offering to cook a delicious but fatty meal that the doctor is of course invited to join...

 - Another episode involves Garibaldi getting into a conflict with a post office clerk who is holding a package sent from Earth because Garibaldi needs to pay a huge fee (something that he never had to pay before).
 It turns out that the package contains ingredients for a birthday meal he makes for himself in honor of his late father every year.
 He manages to use bureaucracy against the clerk to get him to release the package.